The 7 Deadly Sins Of Ecommerce Web Design

 - What works for them won’t necessarily work for you

 - It shows a distinct lack of creativity and personality

 - By copying your competitors, you’ll (at best) only do as well as them

 You can use your competitors as a source of inspiration, but copying them outright is foolish.
 Every brand needs its own identity – one that’ll resonate with its audience and offer something that isn’t already out there.

 And the final sin: pride.
 Falling into the trap of believing that your website is already perfect as is.
 It may be so, but it won’t stay that way for long.
 The industry is too fast-moving – there are always new things on the horizon.

 Not only that but keeping your website fresh and updated helps in other ways too, such as building domain authority and growing traffic.
-While a lot of businesses focus their energy on content marketing, many neglect to tweak and refine the design and functionality of their websites.
+While a lot of businesses focus their energy on content marketing, many neglects to tweak and refine the design and functionality of their websites.
 But this is just as crucial.

-So if you hope to reach ecommerce heaven, be a good citizen of the internet and avoid committing one of these 7 deadly sins – lest you be relegated to the fiery pit of business floppery.
+So if you hope to reach e-commerce heaven, be a good citizen of the internet and avoid committing one of these 7 deadly sins – lest you be relegated to the fiery pit of business floppery.